Buying Property in Lanzarote: Your Ultimate Real Estate Investment Guide

 Is it a good idea to buy a property in Lanzarote as an investment?

 Yes, buying a property in Lanzarote is an excellent investment.
-The island enjoys constant tourism, which generates high demand for holiday and residential rentals.
-In addition, its climate and landscapes attract international buyers, contributing to the stability and appreciation of the real estate market.
+The island enjoys constant year-round tourism, which generates high demand for holiday lets (subject to VV licences) and residential rentals.
+In addition, its protected landscapes and strict building laws prevent overdevelopment, contributing to the steady appreciation of the real estate market.

 What are the additional costs when buying a home in Lanzarote?